Hodod: Until 1940

 Hodod is mentioned since 1210, Nadișu Hododului since 1205, Lelei since 1330, and Giurtelecu Hododului since 1378.
 Hodod belonged to the Kingdom of Hungary and was part of the Principality of Transylvania.
 In 1399, a castle is mentioned when the village belonged to the family Kusalyi Jakcs.
 Hodod gained city status in 1482.

 Hodod was given by King Rudolf II of Habsburg to the Wesselényi family, to whom it belonged until the 20th century.
 The castle was destroyed in the early 18th century.
 After the rebellion of Francis II Rákóczi, the town was taken from the Wesselényi family.

 The Wesselényi family built a large castle in Baroque style.
 After the outbreak of the plague, the immigration of German settlers was promoted.
 From 1744 to 1751, Baron Franz Wesseleny invited 30 families from Baden-Durlach and Switzerland to his property in Kriegsdorf (Hadad).
 In subsequent years, more immigrants came from German-speaking regions to Kriegsdorf.
 In 1880 Kriegsdorf counted 479 German inhabitants.

 After the Austro-Hungarian compromise of 1867, the Austrian Empire and the Principality of Transylvania were dissolved.
 In 1876 the Kingdom of Hungary was divided into provinces, and Hodod became part of Szilágy County.
 After the collapse of Austria-Hungary at the end of World War I and the declaration of the Union of Transylvania with Romania, the Romanian Army took control of Hodod in the spring of 1919, during the Hungarian–Romanian War.
 The town officially became part of the territory ceded to the Kingdom of Romania in June 1920 under the terms of the Treaty of Trianon, and was assigned to Sălaj County.

 1940–1945

 In August 1940, the Second Vienna Award, arbitrated by Germany and Italy, reassigned the territory of Northern Transylvania (which included Hodod) from Romania to Hungary.
 Towards the end of World War II, however, the town was taken back from Hungarian and German troops by Romanian and Soviet forces in October 1944.

 In May 1944, the Jewish residents were collected in the ghetto of Satu Mare.
 On May 19, 22, 26, 29, 30, 31, and June 1 of that year, they were deported to Auschwitz.

-The fate of the Roma is little is known.
+Little is known about the fate of the Roma people.
 This is partly due to the fact that the Roma, in comparison with the Jews, were poorly organized.
 With the retreat of the German army in 1944, many Germans left Hodod.
 In 1945, 43 ethnic Germans from Hodod were deported to the Soviet Union.